mkokabi/apiMocker/README.md

 ## configuration
 The configuration is only one tag *APIDetail* which contains following elements:
 - Path
-- Method (optional default Get)
+- Method (optional, default Get)
-- QueryString (optional default "")
+- QueryString (optional, default "")
 - StatusCode
 - ResponseBody
+- ResponseBodyFile (optional)
-- ResponseHeaders (optional default no extra header)
+- ResponseHeaders (optional, default no extra header)

 To create an API serving /order?customerNo=12345 we need to configure as: